Godmartinz/Node-LTI-1.3-library/README.md

 ```
 registerPlatform(
   consumerUrl, // Base url of the Platform (1st line on screenshot - Platform ID from Moodle).
-  consumerName, // Base domain name of the Platform without any reserved characters, e.g., moodle
+  consumerName, // Domain name of the Platform, e.g., Moodle's Demo
   consumerToolClientID, // Client ID generated upon configuration of an external tool on the platform.
 (2nd line on screenshot)
   consumerAuthorizationURL, // URL that the Tool sends Authorization Requests/Responses to.
 (6th line on screen shot, Authentication request URL)
   consumerAccessTokenURL, // URL that the Tool can use to obtain an access Tokens.
 (5th line on screen shot, Access Token URL)